-Did you ever get ready to make a recipe that calls for self-rising flour to find that you don’t have any on hand?
-Here is a handy tip on how to make a substitute for self-rising flour in a recipe.
+Did you ever get ready to make a recipe that calls for self rising flour to find that you don’t have any on hand?
+Here is a handy tip on how to make a substitute for self rising flour in a recipe.
 Many of you probably already know this but we can always share with others that may not.
 You can always double or tripe this recipe to have on hand for the future.

 You will need 3 ingredients: